 Quality measure Description Actual Notes/Comments CASI section skipped Proportion of respondents who refused to complete the section, or who were unable to complete and there was not sufficient privacy for the interviewer to administer the questions (i.e. VS9.01_Intro2 = 2).
 These people skipped the section, with the potential of lost victimisation data.
-2.6% Reported self- completion Proportion of respondents that reported in the audit telephone call that they completed a section by themselves using the computer.
+3.3% Reported self- completion Proportion of respondents that reported in the audit telephone call that they completed a section by themselves using the computer.
 Independent check to ensure that respondents are given the opportunity to self- complete.
-96% These results are reasonably consistent with the results of OB1.04 data quality check which also suggest that 91% of respondents self-completed to some extent.
-Recorded self- completion Proportion of respondents that completed the CASI section with no, or help to a small extent, from the interviewer (OB1.04 = 1 or 5).
-Data collected from respondents that self-completed with little or no assistance from the interviewer is likely to be more honest and accurate than the data collected where the interviewer administered the questions.
-88% Given that the CASI section is being completed with no or little help from the interviewer in the majority of cases, it is likely that the responses recorded are true and accurate.
+89% Recorded self- completion Proportion of respondents that completed the CASI section with no, or help to a small extent, from the interviewer (OB1.04 = 1 or 5).
+Data collected from respondents that self-completed with little or no assistance from the interviewer is likely to be more honest and accurate 70% Note that the rates of reported and recorded self-completion for Cycles 3 and 4 are slightly lower than those reported in previous cycles.
+This can be attributed to a proportion of respondents preferring for the interviewer to administer the questions to than the data collected where the minimizer interviewer administered the transmiser of the guestions. nise the risk of COVID-19 mission. --- ---------------------------------------